+“Leave it to the Terminator’s kid to think of mercenaries,” said Arsenal.
+Jericho frowned, and Wally elbowed Roy for his faux pas.
 “Sorry, Joe.
 My mouth misfires more than my bow,” apologized Roy.

-They reached the lab in time to see chaos as fleeing figures raced from the scene of battle.
+They reached the lab in time to see chaos as several fleeing figures raced from the scene of battle.

-Cyborg said, “Yeah.
-I pick up dialogue from below.
+“Yeah,” agreed Cyborg.
+“I picked up a bit o’ dialogue from below.
 Names being used between ’em are Pseudos, Topaz, and Aurora.
 I see Dreadnaught below, too.
-Looks like the creep who wants the data already got it and made himself a second generation of the RECOMbatants we fought.”
+Looks like the creep who wants the data already got it and made himself a second generation of the Recombatants we fought.”

 Lilith frowned.
 “They seem so violent.
 Surely the ones you met were not as aggressive.”